Invest in the Future of Big Data - Data Visualization

 With big data there’s potential for great opportunity, but many retail banks are challenged when it comes to finding value in their big data investment.
 For example, how can they use big data to improve customer relationships?
 How – and to what extent – should they invest in big data?

-Simon, is there one key thing retail bankers can get from big data?
+Is there one key thing retail bankers can get from big data?

-Simon: Better relationships with our customers.
+Samuel: Better relationships with our customers.
 We need to understand how the customer interacts with the retail bank – that’s across all the touch points – the Internet, their mobile devices, and the branch.
 And we need to understand the customer behavior across all products – their credit cards, current accounts and investments.
 Analyzing the big data we have can help us do that and provide more appropriate products and more individualized customer support.

 Why data visualization?